nicoSWD/php-rule-parser/README.md

 Pull requests are very welcome!
 If they include tests, even better.
 This project follows PSR-2 coding standards, please make sure your pull requests do too.

 ## To Do
-- Fix build on PHP 7 / Nightly
 - Add support for function calls
 - Support for object properties (foo.length)
 - Support for returning actual results, other than true or false